CJamesKeller/blog/README.md

-# This is just going to be a static, text-only blog.
+# Personal blog of Christopher Keller

-Not even server-rendered javascript, because why would it be needed?
+Text only.
+Not even server-rendered JS, because why?

-We'll see if I actually use this one.

 ## Other stuff: